 With a good mix of independent restaurants and familiar national chains, Southampton offers a broad choice of places to eat and drink.
 So whether you’re looking for a romantic meal, a place to treat the kids, a coffee stop with your shopping bags or a pint or glass of wine in the summer sun, there’s something in the city to whet your appetite.

-The Eat Out to Help Out scheme has now finished but many restaurants, pubs and bars are extending the offer on their own terms so you can still enjoy a discount in some of your favourite places Monday - Wednesday throughout September.
-Outlets who are offering up to 50% discount include Dhaba 59, Bills, Slug and Lettuce, Soleto, Thaikhun, Franco Manca, Revolution, Revolucion de Cuba, Oxford Brasserie and The Real Greek.
+The Eat Out to Help Out scheme has finished but some restaurants, pubs and bars are extending the promotion on their own terms or are offering some tasty deals throughout October (and beyond) so you can still enjoy a discount in some of your favourite places.
 Read our blog post to find out details of the discounts here.

 Southampton Inside Out